Frank W. Creighton: Early life and education

-Ordained Ministry
+Ordained ministry

 Creighton was ordained deacon in 1914 and priest on June 24, 1915, by Bishop Philip M. Rhinelander of Pennsylvania.
 He then served as vicar of the Church of the Redeemer in Andalusia, Pennsylvania.
 In 1916, he became rector of St. Andrew's Church in Albany, New York.
 He also served as rector of St Ann's Church in Brooklyn, New York City between 1923 and 1926.

 Bishop

 Creighton served in a number of episcopal positions.
 He raised to the episcopate when he was elected Missionary Bishop of Mexico in 1925.
 He was consecrated bishop on January 12, 1926, at 10:30 A.M.
 Place,in St Ann's Church, Brooklyn, by Presiding Bishop John Gardner Murray.
 He served as executive secretary of the Department of Domestic Missions of the Episcopal Church between 1930 and 1933.
 He remained in Mexico until his election as Suffragan Bishop of Long Island and Archdeacon of Queens and Nassau on February 14, 1933.
 On January 27, 1937, Creighton was elected Coadjutor Bishop of Michigan, and was installed as coadjutor on May 2, 1937.
 He succeeded as diocesan bishop in 1940.
+In 1947, he was involved in controversy over the remarriage of divorced persons.
 He died in office on December 23, 1948.

 Family

-His son, William Forman Creighton, was the fifth Bishop of the Episcopal Diocese of Washington, and grandson, Michael W. Creighton, was the ninth bishop of Episcopal Diocese of Central Pennsylvania.
+His son, William Forman Creighton, was the fifth bishop of the Episcopal Diocese of Washington, and grandson, Michael W. Creighton, was the ninth bishop of Episcopal Diocese of Central Pennsylvania.